2021 spring turkey hunting forecast

 In Lake County, turkey numbers are extremely low.
 However, this winter the population was supplemented with nuisance turkeys relocated from private lands in Grant County to Fremont National Forest lands.
 Previous translocations and additional birds have made for some opportunity on public land, but due to natural dispersal many have moved away from their original release site.

-Winter conditions in much of the turkey range in Lake County experienced significant snow load this winter with thawing and freezing patterns that significantly affected food availability through portions of the winter period.
+Winter conditions in much of Lake County were moderate this year due to lack of snow.
 As a result, we expect that turkey populations have remained stable in areas of augmentation, but it still may be very difficult locating birds as they remain in isolated pockets.
 Turkeys are restricted to the southern portion of the county on or near national forestland along the west side of the Goose Lake Valley in the Interstate Unit.

-Klamath County, turkeys are restricted to the Keno Unit.
+For Klamath County, turkeys are mostly restricted to the Keno Unit.
 Overwinter survival and chick production were good this past year.
-Hunting access is fair in the southern portions of the Keno Unit.
+Hunting access is good in the southern portions of the Keno Unit.
 Although it was a very mild winter, precipitation has made many 2-track roads and trails too muddy to be driven without causing damage to the road.
-As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates, (gates will open April 10).
-Turkey releases were made this winter in the area south of Hwy 66, Klamath Canyon, as well as Johnson Prairie.
+As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates, (gates will open April 9).
+Turkey releases were made this winter in the area south of Hwy 66 as well as Johnson Prairie.

-This area is predominantly either open-to-hunt private timberland (Green Diamond Resource Company), or BLM land.
+This area is predominantly either open-to-hunt private timberland (), or BLM land.
 Areas to check for turkey activity are south of Hwy 66 and west of the Klamath River Canyon to Copco Road.
 Turkeys can also be found north of Hwy 66 around Johnson Prairie.
 Hunters who take a banded turkey are asked to please contact the local ODFW district office in Klamath Falls (541-883-5732).

 In Harney County, turkeys are restricted to the northern portion of the county on or near national forestland.
-Local turkey populations are expected to have improved over the past few years as mild winter conditions.
+Local turkey populations have improved over the past few years with relatively mild winter conditions.
 However, it may take a few more years of good winter conditions for turkey populations to fully recover.
 Overall snowpack was near average, so snow will likely limit access to higher elevations and northern aspects early in the season.

 Turkeys continue to increase in both number and range in the northern portions of Malheur County.
 The forest fringe habitat from Juntura to Ironside has increasing numbers of birds in recent years and good public land access in many areas.
 However birds are not evenly distributed, hunters will need to spend some time in the area finding places that hold birds.

 Turkey numbers going into the winter were good in Baker County.
 Late snows in February will limit hunter access in the early part of the season.
 Things are just starting to green-up at lower elevations and hunters should concentrate their efforts near these areas.
 Hunters can improve their early season success by walking into areas that are not accessible by vehicles due to snow.